croedel/PiInfotainment/README.md

 You just might need to replace some minor things like IP addresses etc.

-In order to install them, you need to be root (or use sudo):
+_Hint:_ In order to install them, you need to be root (or use sudo):

 - Copy them to the systemd directory `/etc/systemd/system`
 - Make them readable for everybody: `chmod 644 /etc/systemd/system/infotainment.service` etc